top of page

 Data use and program evaluation help you succeed.
 Formative evaluation may help you improve educational strategies.
 Implementation fidelity studies may help you measure and improve staff buy-in & implementation levels.
 Summative evaluation may help you document successes and decide which programs & strategies to use.

-The Sprelp team specializes in data use and program evaluation for schools.
+Sprelp staff specialize in data use and program evaluation for schools.
 We have formal training from Yale and other top schools.
 We have decades of experience.
 Finally, our staff have been invited to speak at the AASA NCE conference (the largest and most prestigious school superintendent conference in the USA).

 Starting now will allow you to begin making important decisions based on data sooner.
 It will also allow you to start documenting any successes sooner.
 If you hesitate and delay, you may not have the data and analyses you need when it is time to make important decisions.
 You also may not be able to document your successes to key stakeholders.